 Conjure up an image of the perfect Caribbean beach and you'll find Cuba's generous shoreline fits the description perfectly: stretches of powdery, bone-white sand – often freckled with shady palm trees – and limpid, turquoise waters.

 Beaches in Cuba run the gamut – there's one to suit every need: great swathes of golden sand groomed by resorts promise days on end of utter luxury, offshore islands act as jumping off points for exploring a wealth of coral reefs, while hidden down jungle-choked dirt tracks are sandy slices of undiscovered paradise.
+If you are staying in Havana and don't want to venture too far, check here for the best beaches close to Havana.

 With 22km of creamy-white sands and cerulean waters, Cayo Coco has some of the best beaches in Cuba, hands down, and effortlessly draws holidaymakers to its shores.
 The best beaches are clustered on the north coast, dominated by the all-inclusive hotels whose tendrils are gradually spreading along the rest of the northern coastline.
 Cayo Coco’s big three beaches, home to the all-inclusives and packed with boisterous activities, hog the narrow easternmost peninsula jutting out of the cay’s north coast.
 For a pocket of tranquillity, escape the main beaches and head to Playa Los Flamencos.
 The beach offers 3km of fine sands and transparent waters where tangerine-coloured starfish float through the shallows.
 There’s also good snorkelling out to sea.